 But the sidewalls aren’t just for show, as the additional rubber adds valuable trail protection for the most vulnerable part of your tire, especially in demanding, rocky terrain.
 The sidewall is engineered to provide traction as well, and as the tire transitions from tread to sidewall Nitto uses staggered shoulder lugs to function as small traction scoops.
 Whether aired down for the trail or at full highway PSI, both the shoulder lugs and the sidewall tread are designed to provide additional grip and bite for the trail.

-For sizing, the Nitto Ridge Grappler will offered in direct replacement options and upgrades for modern SUVs, half-tons and heavy-duty trucks, with 30 sizes available for wheel sizes 17” up to 22”.
-The downside is that vehicles with 15s and 16s don’t have any options at present.
-In terms of load range, options include C, D, E and F, and the largest tire size option at present is a 37”.
+For sizing, the Nitto Ridge Grappler is offered in direct replacement options and upgrades for modern SUVs, half-tons and heavy-duty trucks, with a whopping 87 sizes available for wheel sizes 16” up to 24”.
+The downside is that vehicles with 15s don’t have any options at present.
+In terms of load range, options include C, D, E and F, and the largest tire size option at present is a 38”.

 Walk the Walk?